DIParham/ePortfolio/README.md

 # Enhancement One
 Briefly describe the artifact.

-For this category of my ePortfolio, I chose to focus on the Task and TaskService projects from the CS 320: Software Testing, Automation, and Quality Assurance course.
+For the software engineering category of my ePortfolio, I chose to focus on the Task and TaskService projects from the CS 320: Software Testing, Automation, and Quality Assurance course.
 Created in February of 2021, these projects aimed to provide create, update, and delete functions for a task program.
 At the same time, this project incorporated JUnit testing to ensure that the Task and TaskService programs functioned as required by project specifications.

 Justify the inclusion of the artifact in your ePortfolio.